Noasaurus | Late Cretaceous Northwestern Argentina Dinosaur

 The holotype, designated PVL 4061, was found in a layer of the Lecho Formation in Salta Province, Argentina.
 This partial skeleton consists of pieces of a skull, some vertebrae, two neck ribs, two hand claws, a finger phalanx, and the second right metatarsal bone.
 Interestingly, one of the hand claws was initially identified as a second toe claw.
 However, in 2004, it was recognized as a hand claw–leading to the referral of the second hand claw.
 This discovery was a significant development in our understanding of the Noasaurus and its physical characteristics.

 In 1999, a neck vertebra found at the site was identified as oviraptorosaurian, a rare proof that the Oviraptorosauria had invaded the Gondwanan continents.
 However, in 2007, it was reidentified as a noasaurid vertebra that probably belonged to this Noasaurus holotype.
-This reidentification further solidified the Noasaurus’ place within the Noasauridae family.
+This reidentification further solidified Noasaurus‘ place within the Noasauridae family.

 Noasaurus Size and Description

-Before we delve into the specifics of the Noasaurus’ physical characteristics, let’s set the stage with a brief overview.
-The Noasaurus was a small theropod–a group of dinosaurs known for their bipedal stance and carnivorous diet.
+Noasaurus was a small theropod–a group of dinosaurs known for their bipedal stance and carnivorous diet.
 Its unique features and intriguing history make it a fascinating subject of study for paleontologists and dinosaur enthusiasts alike.

 Despite its small size, this was a creature of notable characteristics.
 Its body shape was typical of theropods, with a bipedal stance and a long, flexible tail for balance.
 The head was likely small and equipped with sharp teeth suitable for its carnivorous diet.
 Its neck was probably long, as suggested by the elongated neck vertebrae found among the fossil remains.

-The limbs of the Noasaurus were adapted for a life of predation.
+The limbs of Noasaurus were adapted for a life of predation.
 The hand claws were initially mistaken for toe claws.
 These claws were likely used for hunting and capturing prey.

 Size and Weight of Type Species